mdn/content/files/en-us/web/css/basic-shape/index.md

 When creating a shape, the reference box is defined by the element that uses `<basic-shape>` values.
 The coordinate system for the shape has its origin at the top-left corner of the element's margin box by default, with the x-axis running to the right and the y-axis running downwards.
 All the lengths expressed in percentages are resolved from the dimensions of the reference box.

-The default reference box is the `margin-box`, as demonstrated in the below image which shows a circle created using `shape-outside: circle(50%)`.
-The shape is being defined with reference to the margin box.
+The default reference box is the [`margin-box`](/en-US/docs/Web/CSS/box-edge#margin-box), as demonstrated in the image below.
+The image shows a circle created using `shape-outside: circle(50%)` and inspected using a browser's Developer Tools, highlighting the different parts of the box model.
+The shape here is defined with reference to the margin-box.

 ![An image showing a circle inspected with the Firefox DevTools Shape Inspector.
 The different parts of the box model are highlighted.](shapes-reference-box.png)